ahoffer/fox-kisses/README.md

 ## Machine Learning
 - Classification and Regression
-- Linear Regression
 - Positives and Negatives, False and True
-- Bias-variance
+- Bias versus variance, weak/strong learners, over/under fit

 ## The Iris Data Set
 - Working with data frames in R